Lone Pine Elementary is proud to offer our students full participation in the International Baccalaureate Organization's Primary Years Programme.

 Lone Pine gives all district common assessments, and internal assessments related to our School Improvement Plan goals.
 The MEAP is administered to third grade students.

-- English Language Learners Classroom (ELL) - Newcomers are instructed in English and grade appropriate curriculum and are gradually blended into their respected classrooms.
+- English Language Development Classroom (ELD) - Newcomers are instructed in English and grade appropriate curriculum and are gradually blended into their respected classrooms.